 The cultural group representatives work closely with the school and NIPTA to organize social and cultural events on behalf of their groups.
 These events are an amazing opportunity for parents to showcase to the NIST students their own culture and traditions that are celebrated.

-Please contact firstname.lastname@example.org for more information, or contact a cultural group representative that represents your country or language to learn more about their activities.
+NIST parents can contact firstname.lastname@example.org for more information, or find the list of cultural group representatives that represent your country or language by accessing this link.